wbcraft/debian_preseed/README.md

 I will not be doing a GPT version.

-### Create the USB thumbdrive
+### Create the USB thumbdrive - create_iso.sh

-1. I believe it's required to run this as root.
+1. I believe it's required to run this as root.. maybe not.
 2. Save this file and make it executable:  chmod 755 create_iso.sh
 3. Run `./create_iso.sh`
 4. It will install the genisoimage and syslinux-utils packages for later in the script